ThinkVision: LT1423p

 In January 2013 Lenovo announced the ThinkVision LT1423p, a mobile touchscreen display designed for use with Microsoft's Windows 8 operating system.
 The LT1423p is a 13.3-inch AH-IPS display with 1600x900 resolution.
 The face of the device is Gorilla Glass in order to make it more durable.
 Pen-based and multitouch finger-based input are both supported.
-Wired and wireless versions will both be available.
-The wireless version, with a suggested price of US$449. will support WiFi and USB 3.0 connections and will have a 10-hour battery life.
-The wired version, with a suggested price of US$349, will use USB for both data and power.
+Wired and wireless versions are available.
+The wireless version supports WiFi and USB 3.0 connections.
+The wired version uses USB for both data and power.

 M series

 M14

-The portable 14" 1920x1080 USB-C monitor for enhanced productivity on-the-go.
-The 35.6 cm (14.0") screen can helps to expand portable workspace on the go, display have a pair of the USB-C ports on both sides that allow both right and left-handers to work acceptable efficiently.
-The ThinkVision M14 oriented for portability, connectivity, and flexibility, and for mobile productivity.
+The M14 is a portable 14" USB-C monitor with a 1920x1080 resolution.
+It features two USB-C ports on both sides of the device.
+It is marketed for portability, connectivity, and flexibility.